pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/autosix.md

 ## Using AutoSix

 ??? tip "Recommended Reading"
-    It is recommended to have read the section about [job submitter](job_submitter.md) before this one, as these share many similarities and details are explained in the previous page.
+    It is recommended to have read the section about the [job submitter](job_submitter.md) before this one, as these share many similarities and details are explained in the previous page.

 The parametrizing of simulations and submission can be done very similarly to `job_submitter` through Python, also by calling the `main` function of `autosix` with the desired parameters.